Characterising Modal Definability of Team-Based Logics via the Universal Modality: Goldblatt--Thomason -style Theorem for Goldblatt--Thomason -style Theorem for modal logic with positive universal modality

-(ii)\; An elementary frame class is $\ML(\uBox)$-definable if and only if it is closed under taking bounded morphic images and reflects ultrafilter extensions. \end{theorem}
+$\mathrm{(ii)}$\; An elementary frame class is $\ML(\uBox)$-definable if and only if it is closed under taking bounded morphic images and reflects ultrafilter extensions. \end{theorem}

-In order to characterize $\ML(\uBoxp)$-definability of elementary frame classes, we need to introduce the following notion of {\em reflection of finitely generated subframes}: a frame class $\cF$ {\em reflects} finitely generated subframes whenever it is the case for all frames $\fF$ that, if every finitely generated subframe of $\fF$ is in $\cF$, then $\fF \in \cF$. \footnote{Closure under generated subframes and reflection of finitely generated subframes characterize the definability of hybrid logic with satisfaction operators and downarrow binder when restricted elementary frame classes~\cite[Theorem 26]{AC2007}. } The fact that every $\ML(\uBoxp)$-definable class reflects finitely generated subframes follows by Propositions \ref{prop:frame_def_ordering} and \ref{prop:fin_gen_frames} (in Appendix \ref{secA}).
+In order to characterise $\ML(\uBoxp)$-definability of elementary frame classes, we need to introduce the following notion of {\em reflection of finitely generated subframes}: a frame class $\cF$ {\em reflects} finitely generated subframes whenever it is the case for all frames $\fF$ that, if every finitely generated subframe of $\fF$ is in $\cF$, then $\fF \in \cF$.\footnote{Closure under generated subframes and reflection of finitely generated subframes characterise the definability of hybrid logic with satisfaction operators and downarrow binder when restricted elementary frame classes~\cite[Theorem 26]{AC2007}. } In what follows, we show that every $\ML(\uBoxp)$-definable class of Kripke frames reflects finitely generated subframes via the following intermediate result for $\bigvee \uBox\ML$.